-- 8. To enable the Environment Assembly to deliver on concrete outcomes and make efficient use of the time available prior to and during the fourth session of the Assembly, member States have expressed an interest in focusing on a limited number of environmental challenges that can be addressed in whole or in part by promoting sustainable consumption and production and innovative solutions and interventions, as described under the section on conceptual framework. - 9.
-The following proposed focus areas, were set out for the consideration by member States based on the criteria of global relevance, and will contribute to poverty eradication and can be addressed by sustainable consumption and production patterns and innovative solutions.
-The focus areas have been presented without prejudice to issues and solutions that member States may wish to raise, but will help the secretariat to develop background documentation and prepare solutions-oriented ministerial dialogues: - (a) Sustainable food systems, including food security and biodiversity; - (b) Life-cycle approaches to resource, energy, chemicals and waste management; - (c) Innovative sustainable business development at a time of rapid technological change. - 10.
-The secretariat will further develop each focus area, considering the proposed conceptual framework set out in paragraphs 3-7 above, and identify strategic partnerships, initiatives and innovative solutions for each area.
-In further developing the focus areas, the secretariat will also consider contributions that member States will provide to the President of the Environment Assembly during consultations on the outcomes of the high-level segment. - 11.
-The secretariat, in developing further the proposed focus areas set out in the present section, cross-cutting issues will be taken into account, such as biodiversity mainstreaming, use of big data, information management, indigenous knowledge solutions, promotion of sustainable lifestyles and efficient use of resources. - 12.
+10. To enable the Environment Assembly to deliver on concrete outcomes and make efficient use of the time available prior to and during the fourth session of the Assembly, member States have expressed an interest in focusing on a limited number of environmental challenges that can be addressed in whole or in part by promoting innovative solutions and sustainable consumption and production, as described under the section on conceptual framework.

+- 11. The following proposed focus areas were set out for consideration by member States based on criteria of global relevance.
+Each can be addressed by innovative solutions and transition to sustainable consumption and production patterns.. - (a) Environmental challenges related to poverty and natural resources management, including sustainable food systems, food security and halting biodiversity loss; - (b) Life-cycle approaches to resource efficiency, energy, chemicals and waste management; - (c) Innovative sustainable business development at a time of rapid technological change. - 12.
+The focus areas have been presented without prejudice to issues and solutions that Member States may wish to raise but will help the secretariat to develop background documentation and prepare solutions-oriented ministerial dialogues. - 13.
+The secretariat will further develop each focus area, considering the proposed conceptual framework set out in paragraphs 3-9 above, and identify strategic partnerships, initiatives and innovative solutions for each area.
+In further developing the focus areas, the secretariat will also consider contributions that member States will provide to the President of the Environment Assembly during consultations on the outcomes of the high-level segment. - 14.
+The secretariat, in developing further the proposed focus areas set out in the present section, cross-cutting issues will be taken into account, such as mainstreaming of biodiversity and sound management of chemicals and waste, use of big data, information management, indigenous knowledge solutions, promotion of sustainable lifestyles and efficient use of resources. - 15.
 The proposed focus areas will also contribute towards the implementation plan to tackle pollution.